ovh/docs/pages/cloud/dedicated/network_virtual_mac/guide.en-gb.md

 > [!primary]
 >
-> **Type:** Refers to the virtual MAC address type ('VmWare' will be a MAC address made for the VmWare ESXi system, while 'OVH' will be for any other type of virtualisation system).
+> **Type:** Refers to the virtual MAC address type ('VmWare' will be a MAC address made for the VmWare ESXi system, while 'OVHcloud' will be for any other type of virtualisation system).
 >
 > **Name of virtual machine:** Refers to the desired name for the virtual MAC address, in order to make it easy to identify this IP/MAC pair in the future.
 >